 The Oil Pollution Act of 1990 ("OPA"), which amends and augments the CWA, establishes strict liability for owners and operators of facilities that are sites of releases of oil into waters of the U.S. OPA and its associated regulations impose a variety of requirements on responsible parties related to the prevention of oil spills and liability for damages resulting from such spills.
 For instance, OPA requires vessel owners and operators to establish and maintain evidence of financial responsibility sufficient to cover liabilities related to an oil spill for which such parties are statutorily responsible.
-In addition, the OPA required that certain vessels be outfitted with double hulls by 2015.
 We believe we are in compliance with all applicable OPA financial responsibility obligations and equipment requirements.

 In 2009, regulations promulgated by the EPA covering certain previously exempt discharges to water from certain marine vessels became effective.
-The regulations provide for a general permit to cover such discharges and impose on marine vessel operators, including us, certain discharge, permitting, recordkeeping, reporting, monitoring, maintenance, and operating restrictions and requirements with respect to materials that are or may be discharged from certain vessels.
+The regulations provide for a general permit to cover such discharges and impose on marine vessel operators, including us, certain discharge, permitting, record keeping, reporting, monitoring, maintenance, and operating restrictions and requirements with respect to materials that are or may be discharged from certain vessels.
 Applicability of these restrictions and requirements is based on size and type of vessel, and they apply only to a minority of our vessels.
-We, nevertheless, are implementing such restrictions and requirements with respect to its vessels which are subject thereto, and we do not anticipate that such regulations or the associated permit terms, restrictions and requirements will adversely impact our business and results of operations.
+We, nevertheless, are implementing such restrictions and requirements with respect to our vessels which are subject thereto, and we do not anticipate that such regulations or the associated permit terms, restrictions and requirements will adversely impact our business and results of operations.